fyne-io/7guis/README.md

-# 7 GUIS with Fyne
+# 7 GUIs using Fyne

 An implementation of the [7 GUIs challenge](https://eugenkiss.github.io/7guis/) using the [Fyne](https://fyne.io) toolkit.